Georjane/game-with-phaser/README.md

 - Webpack
 - HTML
 - JavaScript

+## Game Design Document
+- We set up the basis for our scene files: SceneMainMenu.js, SceneMain.js, and SceneGameOver.js.
+We can run the game by navigating to localhost/(game folder name)/index.html.
+The SceneMainMenu is a welcome page that displays the game title name and a button to start playing the game.
+The SceneMain contains the logic of the game.
+It gives the player the ability to move up, down, left and right with the keyboard keys W, S, A and D respectively.
+- We implemented a couple enemies and give them basic AI.
+We have 3 types of enemies, the Chasership, Carriership, Gunship.
+The Chasership chases after the player and you get a score of 100 per each Chaser ship.
+If this ship is not killed before it reaches you, you will be death upon collision in the game.
+The Carriership just moves around but if you collide with it, you are dead in the game off course.
+The Gunships are out for blood.
+They shoot mercilessly.

 ## Getting Started
 To get a local copy of the repository please run the following commands on your terminal: